Home > Analyses > Consumer Cyclical > Tractor Supply Company

 Weaknesses

-• High debt-to-equity ratio at 3.73 signals financial risk
+• high debt-to-equity ratio at 3.73 increases financial risk

-• Weak quick ratio (0.16) raises liquidity concerns
+• unfavorable quick ratio at 0.16 reflects liquidity concerns

 Opportunities